FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Tell your dog to “Wait” as you remove his leash, then give the command, “Go.”
-Race your pup to the treat or toy.
+Then, race your pup to the treat or toy!

 Trainer Tip: Vogel says to make sure to race past the treat or toy – do not try to snatch it up before your pup does, or at all!
 Otherwise your pup might react with some resource guarding and do whatever he can to protect his treat or toy.

-What you need: A flashlight and a spacious empty room
+- A spacious empty room

 How you play: Turn off the lights, hide the breakables, and bring out the flashlight that’s been hibernating in the closet.
 Shine the light around the room and have your pet chase the beam of light.
 Bring the beam back to you and reward your pup with a treat or a belly rub for a job well done.